tezariuss/UDScripts-Armor-test/README.md

 #### How-To (Basic)

 1. Select the mods you wish to patch in the Settings (as well as any other mods these mods pull relevant records from - not necessarily the masters)
-1. Set the other Settings as desired (currently there are no Default settings, this will soon be rectified)
+1. Set the other Settings as desired (the Default settings should account for all DD devices)
 1. Run the Synthesis patcher with only this patcher selected
 1. Rename the resulting patch in xEdit to an appropriate name